Business & Entrepreneurship Department

-Join CGCC for two short years to an associate's degree in accounting (92 credits) or management (92 credits).
-We also offer one-year certificates in marketing (45 credits), accounting clerk (48 credits) and retail management (35 credits), along with a 14 credit Entry-Level Accounting Clerk, Career pathway certificate.
+Join CGCC for two short years to an associate's degree in Accounting (94 credits) or Entrepreneurship/Business Management (94 credits).
+We also offer one-year certificates in Accounting/Bookkeeping (55 credits) and Entrepreneurship (47 credits), along with a 15 credit Entry-Level Accounting Clerk, Career Pathway certificate.

-If you plan to transfer to a four year college or university to study business you can study obtain an Associate of Science Oregon Transfer-Business Degree (ASOT-Business, 90+ credits).
+If you plan to transfer to a four year college or university to study business you can obtain an Associate of Science Oregon Transfer-Business Degree (ASOT-Business, 90 credits).

 CGCC accounting graduates will be prepared to enter the field as a bookkeeper, accounting clerk or accounting assistant.
 These people generally perform routine calculations, typing duties, check items on reports and other duties, such as preparing invoices, payrolls and a variety of record-keeping tasks.

-The accounting certificate prepared student for entry-level positions in bookkeeping.
-Entry level bookkeepers perform routine tasks such as bank reconciliations, journalizing, posting, worksheets, accounts payable, accounts receivable and payroll, plus duties such as tying and filing.
+The accounting certificate prepares students for entry-level positions in bookkeeping.
+Entry level bookkeepers perform routine tasks such as bank reconciliations, journalizing, posting, worksheets, accounts payable, accounts receivable and payroll, plus duties such as typing and filing.

-If your goal is to earn a four-year degree in business administration, start that degree with some deft finance management by starting your business degree for less at PCC.
-You can complete your first two years of coursework at PCC and transfer your college credits to a business program at a university.
+If your goal is to earn a four-year degree in business administration, start that degree with some deft finance management by starting your business degree for less at CGCC.
+You can complete your first two years of coursework at CGCC and transfer your college credits to a business program at a university.

 |BA 101||Introduction to Business||4|